tuckermcelroy/tuckermcelroy.github.io/_pages/about.md

   - /about.html
 ---

-This is the home page of Tucker McElroy
+This is the home page of Tucker McElroy.
+I am a mathematician, employed as a research statistician at the U.S. Census Bureau.
+Also, I am an amateur poet writing under the pseudonym *Onesimus Dome*.

 # Code Repositories
 1. [Ecce Signum](https://github.com/tuckermcelroy/sigex): An R Package for multivariate signal extraction